thunderbird89/esf/stories/story-knock-knock.md

 But the momentum had shifted.

-Major Tanaka Utsuho—"Okuu"—led her Japanese squadron in a slashing attack through the Ryzak right flank.
+Major Tanaka Utsuho - "Okuu" - led her Japanese squadron in a slashing attack through the Ryzak right flank.
 Her element destroyed five interceptors in thirty seconds, plasma lances and missiles working in perfect coordination.

 > "Hell Ravens, reform on me.
-Don't chase—stay disciplined.
+Don't chase - stay disciplined.
 Let them come to us."

 The doctrine was working.
 The Earth pilots had trained for this, drilled the tactics until they were instinctive.
 Stay in formation, support your wingman, engage decisively and break off before the enemy could respond.